JaxPlays-Inc/jaxplays.org/content/shows/La-Boheme.md

 - Theatre:
 - Basis:
 - Website:
-Genres:
+genres:
   - Opera
   - Romance
   - Drama
-Description: "In the frozen streets of 19th-century Paris, love ignites between the poet Rodolfo and seamstress Mimi, as they struggle against the harsh reality of life and love's fleeting nature."
+description: "In the frozen streets of 19th-century Paris, love ignites between the poet Rodolfo and seamstress Mimi, as they struggle against the harsh reality of life and love's fleeting nature."
 date: 2023-09-08T00:00:00-04:00
 ---
 Amid the bohemian subculture of artists and dreamers, a passionate romance blossoms between the poet Rodolfo and the fragile seamstress Mimi. *La Bohème* takes you on a timeless journey through love's highest peaks and deepest valleys, set against the unforgiving backdrop of poverty in 19th-century Paris.
 Will their love survive the inexorable march of time and circumstance?